Christian Polig

 Christian Polig (born 22 December 1966) is an Italian former alpine skier who won the Europa Cup overall title in 1990.

 Although he is also from Sterzing, he is not a relative of the other Italian skier Josef Polig.

 Career

 His skiing career had its peak in the two-year period 1990-92 where in addition to the titles in the Europa Cup and a top ten result in the World Cup, in 1991 he also achieved a 2nd place in slalom at the Italian championships.
+Polig retired in 1999.